How to Make a Zeppelin Bend Knot

 In this Survival Topic we will discuss one of the best knots of all time and explore its interesting history and usage in the days before you were born.

 The Zeppelin Bend knot, also known as the Rosendahl Bend knot, is interesting for a number of reasons.
 First and foremost is it an easy knot to tie, very secure, and jam proof; which cannot be said of the other bend knots people typically tie and risk their lives on.
+Another interesting facet of the Zeppelin knot story is that it has, inexplicably, become virtually lost to the world.
+Even if you regularly use knots, and for wilderness survival enthusiasts knots are very important, you are likely to have never tied a Zeppelin knot.

 This oversight has important ramifications; it is likely you are not using Zeppelin knots to tie two ropes together and therefore your very survival could be at stake.